Needlepoint Canvas Painting

 |Tracing over a design is a good way to transfer it to needlepoint canvas.|

 - Now you are going to color in the design using the paint colors you have selected.
-As you paint, you need to think like a stitcher.
-Each cross-thread, or intersection, in the needlepoint canvas mesh is a stitch and so each cross-thread must be designated a specific color.
-This is so that the guess-work is taken out of the equation for the stitcher.
+As you paint, think like a stitcher.
+Each cross-thread, or intersection in the needlepoint canvas mesh is a stitch and so each cross-thread must be designated a specific color.
 You are "stitch painting" not just slapping on color willy-nilly.
 This makes the process a little slower as you think what color each stitch should be and paint the cross-threads on the canvas mesh accordingly.

 - As you paint, the canvas holes can get clogged with paint.
 Use the tooth picks to push out the paint from the holes periodically.